argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 ```
 which is trying to determine which element the browser has selected as the snap
 target based on the scroll position but may not align with what the browser
 actually picks.
-[This example](https://davmila.github.io/SnapEventExamples/carousel-2/proxy.html) uses scroll and scrollend events to synchronize the styles of the images in the carousel and the smaller thumbnails below.
+[This slideshow example](https://davmila.github.io/SnapEventExamples/carousel-2/proxy.html) uses scroll and scrollend events to synchronize the styles of the images in the carousel and the smaller thumbnails below.
 One thing to note in this example is that when clicking on a thumbnail below to scroll
 the main carousel, all the thumbnails between the one corresponding to the
 current snap target and the one corresponding to the new one are momentarily highlighted